Mormon Historical Studies

 Downloadable PDF files of each article are available for all issues two years from the publication date.
 Hard copies of most issues are available for purchase through PayPal by clicking on the ‘Add to Cart’ button on each page.

 Ronald O. and Marilyn Barney

-The Mormon Historic Sites Foundation is pleased to announced the appointment of Ronald O. and Marilyn S. Barney as the new editors of the Mormon Historical Studies Journal.
+The Mormon Historic Sites Foundation is pleased to announced the appointment of Ronald O. Barney as the new editor and Marilyn S. Barney as the new production manager of the Mormon Historical Studies Journal.
 Ron was previously employed from 1977 to 2011 as senior archivist and historian in the LDS Church History Department of The Church of Jesus Christ of Latter-day Saints in Salt Lake City.
 He was Associate Editor of the Joseph Smith Papers and executive producer of KJZZ and BYUTV’s “The Papers of Joseph Smith,” a weekly television documentary, 2007-2010.
 He is the the author of numerous books and articles.
 Marilyn managed her own window decor and catering business for thirty years, and served as director of volunteer services for Utah State Social Services.
 Ron and Marilyn just recently stepped down as the Executive Director and Business Manager of the Mormon History Association.
-Ron and Marilyn can be contacted at : firstname.lastname@example.org or 801-698-7660.
+Ron and Marilyn can be contacted at : email@example.com or 801-698-7660.